Krizzia-0939/pigilan/README.md

 - Promote timely preventive and containment actions to reduce the spread of ASF.
 - Strengthen farm biosecurity practices through guided protocols and monitoring tools.
 - Generate alerts from nearby possible cases of ASF.
-- Use machine learning-based image recognition to analyze photos of pigs and identify possible visual symptoms related to ASF.
+- Integrate machine-learning-based image classification into the PWA to analyze uploaded pig photos and support ASF risk assessment alongside reported symptoms.

 ## Features